timescale/docs/timescale-forge/vpc-peering.md

-# VPC Peering in Timescale Forge
+# VPC Peering with AWS in Timescale Forge

 Timescale Forge allows you to create a private network peering connection between your cloud VPC and the Timescale Forge cloud infrastructure where your Timescale